dotnet/orleans/src/Documentation/resources/index.md

 ## [Contributing](contributing.md)

-Some notes and guidelines for developers wanting to contribute to Orleans.
+Some notes and guidelines for developers who want to contribute to Orleans.

 ## [Student Projects](student_projects.md)

-We suggest 2 types of projects for students:
+We suggest 2 types of projects for students.
 The first type includes exploratory, open-ended, research-oriented projects with the goal of enabling new capabilities in Orleans.
 The second type includes ideas for student education.

 ## [Documentation Guidelines](documentation_guidelines.md)